Plotted-TMS

 Upon accessing http://10.10.72.232:445/management/uploads/shell.php,

-I successfully gained a reverse shell for the www-data
+I successfully gained a reverse shell for the www-data user.

 Privilege Escalation